What to See and Do in Almuñécar - Essential Places and Unique Activities

 Bombed by the English in the War of Independence against the French, the castle remained in ruins and was converted into a cemetery in the nineteenth century.

 Free guided tours from Tuesdays to Saturdays at 11:00 and 19:00 give you the opportunity to get to know this fascinating story hiding within its walls.
+Must see in Almuñecar.

-Opening times: the Castle can be visited Tuesdays to Saturdays from 10:00 to 13:30. and from 18:30 to 21:00.
+Castle of San Miguel Opening TimesThe Castle can be visited Tuesdays to Saturdays from 10:00 to 13:30. and from 18:30 to 21:00.

-Prices: admission costs 2.35 euros (adults) and 1.60 euros (children and pensioners) and includes the visit to the Archaeological Museum.
+Castle of San Miguel PricesAdmission costs 2.35 euros (adults) and 1.60 euros (children and pensioners) and includes the visit to the Archaeological Museum.

-Archaeological Museum Cueva de los Siete PalaciosThe Archaeological Museum is located in the crypt of an ancient Roman temple built in honour of Minerva around the first century BC, and consists of seven vaulted sections, hence its name (Cave of the Seven Palaces).
+Almuñécar Archaeological Museum - Cueva de los Siete PalaciosThe Archaeological Museum is located in the crypt of an ancient Roman temple built in honour of Minerva around the first century BC, and consists of seven vaulted sections, hence its name (Cave of the Seven Palaces).

 This museum contains numerous archaeological remains found in the Majuelo Park, as well as others found in the Phoenician-Punic Necropolis of Laurita and Puente de Noy, near the beach of San Cristóbal.